-The asm declaration is conditionally-supported; its meaning is implementation-defined.
-The encoding-prefix of the string-literal shall be absent.
+The asm declaration is conditionally-supported; any restrictions on the balanced-token-seq and its meaning is are implementation-defined.
 The optional attribute-specifier-seq in an asm-declaration appertains to the asm declaration.
 [Note: Typically it is used to pass information through the implementation to an assembler. - end note]